 Once you have ended your treatment it is possible that you may want to return to therapy in the future when you are experiencing similar symptoms or additional stresses.
 This is a normal and positive response to having a satisfying therapeutic experience.

-The Counseling Center offers groups to assist students in their personal and academic functioning at the University.
+CAPS offers groups to assist students in their personal and academic functioning at the University.
 Groups provide supportive and effective treatment for addressing students’ concerns, from treatment for specific problems to personal growth and development.
 Different types of group therapy address different concerns: personal growth group; substance use group; and therapy group.
 Aspects of groups that are believed to be helpful include setting aside a time and place to address specific concerns, learning new information and skills, sharing one’s experiences with others who have been in similar situations, and providing support to others.
 Most groups include three to eight members in addition to the leader(s).
 Groups are most effective when participants attend all the group meetings.
 All members are expected to maintain confidentiality regarding others in the group and all material disclosed and discussed.
-There is no charge for groups at the Counseling Center.
+There is no charge for groups at CAPS.
 For a more detailed description, go to Groups.

 Medication is an effective treatment for depression, mood swings, anxiety, sleep problems, attention deficit disorders and other conditions.
 It may be used alone or in combination with counseling.
 For many conditions, people benefit most when they receive both counseling and medication.

-We have psychiatric residents available at the Counseling Center to prescribe and monitor medication for our clients who are in active treatment with one of our counselors.
+We have psychiatric residents available at CAPS to prescribe and monitor medication for our clients who are in active treatment with one of our counselors.
 It is your choice whether to use medication.
 If we believe medication may be helpful, we will refer you to one of our psychiatric residents for evaluation and medication management.
 You will have follow-up sessions with the psychiatric resident in order to monitor your progress.
 Since every person is different, it may take some time to know what the best regimen is for you.

 If you do not give us at least 48 hours notice of a cancellation, we must charge a $20 missed appointment fee.